 Anyone other than those who took the 11+ for admission during the previous year and was unsuccessful may approach the school to apply for admission at any time.
 We provide honest advice about numbers on roll, the likelihood of a place becoming available, and information about the appeals process should there be no places available.
 If parents still wish to apply then arrangements are made either for the 11+ papers to be sent to the child’s current school (if, for example, they are living overseas), or for them to attend Carre’s Grammar School to sit the tests.
 The students would sit two papers as if they had taken them with the rest of the cohort; these would normally be taken a week apart but arrangements are made to suit the parents, student and the school.

 If the child is already of Year 7 school age, an alternative test – a Cognitive Ability Test (CAT) – will be used.
 Please see information below.

 Those seeking places in year groups other than Year 7

-Students seeking places in year groups other than Year 7 will be tested using Cognitive Ability Testing (CAT) which comprises four tests; Verbal, Non-verbal, Quantitative and Spatial Reasoning.
-These all take place on the same day and take approximately two and a half hours to complete with breaks between each paper.
+Students seeking places in year groups other than Year 7 will be tested using Cognitive Ability Testing (CAT) which comprises four tests; Verbal, Non-Verbal, Quantitative and Spatial Reasoning.
+These all take place on the same day and take approximately two hours to complete with breaks between each paper.
 As with 11+ papers, these can be sent to the child’s current school, or be taken at Carre’s.
 The papers are sent away for external marking for students in all year groups and results can take up to 10 working days.
 The standardised results indicate if a child is in the top 25% of the ability range nationally.